mate-academy/py-game-models/README.md

 #### 4. Player model
 And finally, a `Player` model.
 It should have the following fields:
-- `nickname` - a char field with a maximum length of 255 characters.
+- `nickname` - a *unique* char field with a maximum length of 255 characters.
-- `email` - a char field with a maximum length of 255 characters.
+- `email` - an email field with a maximum length of 255 characters.
 - `bio` - a char field with a maximum length of 255 characters.
 It stores a short description provided by a user about himself/herself.
 - `race` - a foreign key that points to the `Race` model and shows